 Baggage guidelines and optional fees

-General baggage allowance The information in the table applies per person on all SWISS flights worldwide (exception: Geneva Economy Light fares).
+On intercontinental flights, the tickets for all classes include at least 1 item of baggage.
+The information in the table applies per person on all SWISS flights.
 An item of baggage must not exceed 158 cm in size (width + height + depth).

 |SWISS Economy||SWISS Business||SWISS First|